An Official Website of the Commonwealth of Kentucky

 A person shall not mimic the sound of a turkey in an area open to turkey hunting and where turkeys are reasonably expected to be present from March 1 until the opening of the youth-only turkey season, and from the close of the youth-only turkey season until the opening of the state-wide turkey season.
 However, locating turkeys with an owl, crow, coyote, or woodpecker call is permitted when scouting.

-A hunter may take a male turkey or a turkey with a visible beard.
+A legal turkey is defined as a wild turkey that is male or has a visible beard.
+During the spring season, hunters may only harvest one bearded turkey per WMA.
 No more than one (1) bird may be taken per day.
 No more than two (2) birds may be taken per spring season.
 Any combination of male turkeys, or turkeys with visible beards, may be included in this two-bird season limit.
 Turkeys taken by youths during the youth-only season count toward their spring turkey bag limit.

 All harvested turkeys must be logged and telechecked.
 See the Recording, Checking, Tagging and Transporting section of our site.